 14. The inspection by members of the incorporated association of records and documents of the incorporated association.

-Schedule 2
+Schedule 2 — Savings and transitional provisions

-[Section 48]
+[s.
+48]

-Savings and transitional provisions
+[Heading amended by No. 19 of 2010 s.
+4.]

 1. Every association that was, immediately before the commencement of this Act, an association incorporated under the repealed Act, shall, upon the commencement of this Act, be deemed to be an association incorporated under this Act, and the rules of the association shall, subject to alteration under this Act, be the rules of the association as registered at the commencement of this Act.

 2. Where an application for the incorporation of an association was made under the repealed Act, but the association had not, as at the commencement of this Act, been incorporated, the proceedings for incorporation of the association may be continued and completed under the repealed Act as if this Act had not been enacted.